-The objective of this project is to develop estimates of passenger boardings and passenger miles for bus routes operated as part of the MBTA's Suburban Transportation Program and other contracted MBTA local bus service.
-The data that form the basis of the estimates will be collected through onboard ridechecks.
-The MBTA will be submitting its SFY 2014 National Transit Database (NTD) estimates of passenger boardings and passenger miles to FTA with the aid of CTPS.
+The MBTA will be submitting its SFY 2014 National Transit Database estimates of passenger boardings and passenger miles for various transit modes to the FTA with the aid of CTPS.
 The final reports, however, will not be completed until FFY 2015.